Why-Am/Buffet-Patron-Simulator/README.md

 # Buffet Patron Simulator

-A game where you are at a buffet and can take food.
+A Unity game where you are at a buffet and can take food.

 Explore options and build out a plate.

-Made with Unity.

 ## Roadmap

 Subject to change

 - [ ] Demo features
-    - [ ] Plate
+    - [x] Plate
     - [ ] Rice
+    - [ ] Steak
-    - [ ] Mesh deformation of food when placed
+    - [x] Mesh deformation of food when placed
+    - [ ] Camera control when placing food
+    - [ ] Menu scene transitions into placement scene

 - [ ] MVP features
     - [ ] Movable character